Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 These assumptions are relatively mild: \eqref{DecayBound} asserts that $\phi\mapsto\abs{M_0(s+\ii\phi;\theta)/M_0(s;\theta)}$, which always attains its maximum at $\phi=0$, has a non-degenerate critical point at $\phi=0$ (and in particular, \eqref{DecayBound} implies \eqref{K''PosDef}) and decays at least polynomially as $\abs{\phi}\to\infty$.
 Similarly, \eqref{GrowthBound} asserts that the partial derivatives grow at most polynomially in $\phi$.
 Note that the expression in \eqref{DecayBound} means $\frac{\partial^\ell M_0}{\partial s_1\dotsb\partial s_\ell}$ when $k=0$, and similarly when $\ell=0$.

 \begin{theorem}[Gradient error bound]\lbthm{GradientError} If \eqref{SAR} and \eqref{DecayBound}--\eqref{GrowthBound} hold, then

 for $(y,\theta)\in\interior\mathcal{Y}^o$ fixed.
 Moreover, given a compact subset $C\subset\interior\mathcal{Y}^o$, there exists $n_0\in\N$ such that the bound in the term $O(1/n)$ is uniform over $n\geq n_0$ and $(y,\theta)\in C$. \end{theorem} Note that \refthm{GradientError} includes the implicit assertion that the likelihoods and their gradients exist for $n$ sufficiently large.
-However, the likelihoods may be ill-behaved for small $n$: see \refexample{QPlusGamma}.
-Note also our convention from \eqref{SAR} that the relation $x=ny$ holds implicitly.
+However, the likelihoods may be ill-behaved for small $n$: see \refexample{QPlusGamma} in \refappendix{Examples}.
+Note also our convention from \eqref{SAR} that $x=ny$.

 In the rest of our results, we apply the gradient error bound from \refthm{GradientError} (or rather, its more precise analogues: see \refcoro{gradlogPhatsError} and equation \eqref{gradDifferenceAsq6}) in the neighbourhood of a local maximiser.